 Vanilla Greek yogurt, combined with eggs, sugar, flour, and leaveners, give it a slightly subtle, tangy vibe with that fragrant vanilla aroma wafting under your nose.
 Mmmmmm...Yes!
-(Also, notice in the recipe, Dannon® Oikos® Triple Zero is used and it has 0 added sugar, 0 artificial sweeteners, and 0 fat—plus 15g of protein per 5.3oz. cup.)
+(We used Oikos® Triple Zero in the recipe.
+It has 0 added sugar, 0 artificial sweeteners, and 0 fat—plus 15g of protein per 5.3oz. cup.)

 Slices of Vanilla Greek Yogurt & Olive Oil Pound Cake is wonderful alone, but also can be served with fruits, whipped cream, dusted with powdered sugar, dessert sauces, in trifles, grilled, french toast style and there are a plethora of ideas out there.

-- 1 ½ c . all-purpose flour I used Bob's Red Mill
+- 1 ½ c all-purpose flour I used Bob's Red Mill

-- ¼ tsp . salt
+- ¼ teaspoon salt

-- 1/8 tsp . baking soda
+- ⅛ teaspoon baking soda

 - 1 tsp. baking powder

-- 1 c .
-Vanilla or plain non-fat Greek yogurt (I used Dannon® Oikos® Triple Zero Greek Yogurt – Vanilla)
+- 1 c vanilla or plain non-fat Greek yogurt (I used Dannon® Oikos® Triple Zero Greek Yogurt – Vanilla)

-- 1 ¼ c . granulated sugar
+- 1 ¼ c granulated sugar

 - 3 large eggs

-- Optional: 1/2 tsp . vanilla extract and/or 1 tablespoon vanilla bean paste I use dNielsen-Massey
+- Optional: ½ teaspoon . vanilla extract and/or 1 tablespoon vanilla bean paste I use Nielsen-Massey

-Preheat oven to 350ºF.
+- Preheat oven to 350ºF.
 Generously spray a 9x5 inch loaf pan with nonstick spray.

 - In a separate mixing bowl, whisk together the flour, salt, baking soda and baking powder, set aside.

 - In a large bowl, beat together using a whisk, the Greek yogurt, sugar and olive oil together, then add the eggs one a time, whisking in each egg one at a time.
 Add vanilla if you want.

 - When the mixture is well blended, gently whisk in the dry ingredients.

-Scrape it into the pan and smooth the top.
+- Scrape it into the pan and smooth the top.

-Bake the cake for 50 to 55 minutes, or until it is golden and starts to come away from the sides of the pan; a knife inserted into the center of the cake will come out clean or touching the top of the cake to make sure it's done.
+- Bake the cake for 50 to 55 minutes, or until it is golden and starts to come away from the sides of the pan; a knife inserted into the center of the cake will come out clean or touching the top of the cake to make sure it's done.
 If your fingerprint leaves an indentation, it needs to bake more

 - Cool on a rack for 5 minutes, then run a knife between the cake and the sides of the pan.